diannejardinez/Olympics-Dashboard/README.md

 **Project scope** :
 - Which top 10 countries had the highest medal count by year, by country and season, and by sport
 - What it takes to be at the top for 14 sports by gender for all Olympic years and Gold medallists
-- Which sports were popular
-- The relationship between medal count and country's GDP